iFairPlay22/Scala-Planes-API/README.md

 # Planes

-Simple project with Scala, Akka, Cassandra, Kafka and Circe.
+Simple project with Scala, Akka, Postgres, Kafka and Circe.

 ## Setup the environment